Meysam-Arshadi/UNICEF-Activity-File-Albania-Analysys/README.md

 Note that there are no right or wrong answers in this exercise.
 We’re interested in exploring what you would look for when assessing data, and what types of feedback you think would be important to share with the publisher.

+**Please refer to [feedback.md](https://github.com/Meysam-Arshadi/UNICEF-activity-file-Albania-analysis/blob/main/feedback.md) file on this repo for Meysam Arshadi feedback on this task**